-This Court's decision in Hodjera illustrates the controlling principle.
-The Hodjeras sued several companies that allegedly "mined, manufactured, produced, and/or placed into the stream of commerce" asbestos and asbestos-containing products.
+This Court's decision in Hodjera also illustrates the controlling principle.
+The Hodjeras sued several companies that had allegedly "mined, manufactured, produced, and/or placed into the stream of commerce" asbestos and asbestos-containing products.
 2017 WL 3262501, at 2.
-The Hodjeras asserted that the companies knew of the risks of asbestos, but that they "fail[ed] to warn" of those risks and "made misrepresentations" about the safety of their products.
+The Hodjeras asserted that the companies had known of the risks of asbestos, but that they "fail[ed] to warn" of those risks and "made misrepresentations" about the safety of their products.
 Id. at 1.
-To establish specific jurisdiction over one corporate defendant, Imerys Talc America Inc., the Hodjeras alleged that it mined and processed asbestos-containing talc intended for "widespread distribution throughout North America," that it was licensed to do business in Washington, and that the products it sold in Washington were "the same kind of products" that "caused [Mr. Hodjera's] exposure to asbestos" in Ontario.
+To establish specific jurisdiction over one defendant, Imerys Talc America Inc., the Hodjeras alleged that it had mined and processed asbestos-containing talc intended for "widespread distribution throughout North America," that it was licensed to do business in Washington, and that the products it sold in Washington were "the same kind of products" that "caused [Mr. Hodjera's] exposure to asbestos" in Ontario.
 Id. at 2.
-This Court dismissed Imerys Talc America Inc. for lack of personal jurisdiction.
-In doing so, this Court explained that it could not exercise specific jurisdiction because "[t]here is no allegation that Mr.

-Hodjera's exposure would not have occurred 'but for' Imerys Talc's contacts with Washington."
+In granting the motion to dismiss, this Court explained that it could not exercise specific jurisdiction because "[t]here is no allegation that Mr. Hodjera's exposure would not have occurred 'but for' Imerys Talc's contacts with Washington."
 Id.

-Here, Plaintiff has not even asserted that its injuries would not have occurred but for the forum contacts supposedly attributable to Royal Dutch Shell.
-Plaintiff asserts that its claims arise out of the combustion of fossil fuels to produce energy, which emits greenhouse gases, which accumulate in the atmosphere, which results in a warmer global climate, which yields extreme weather events, sea-level rise, and other hydrologic changes, and which ultimately harms Plaintiff's property and upsets the surrounding ecosystem.
-But Plaintiff's claims and underlying theory of causation are not even loosely tethered to the contacts that allegedly exist between Royal Dutch Shell and the forum.
-Nowhere does the complaint assert that Plaintiff's claimed injuries "would not have occurred 'but for' [Royal Dutch Shell]'s contacts with Washington" or the United States.
+Here, Plaintiff has not asserted that its injuries would not have occurred but for the forum contacts supposedly attributable to Royal Dutch Shell.
+Plaintiff asserts that its claims arise out of the worldwide combustion of fossil fuels to produce energy, which emits greenhouse gases, which accumulate in the atmosphere, which results in a warmer global climate, which yields extreme weather events, sea-level rise, and other hydrologic changes, and which ultimately harms Plaintiff's property and upsets the surrounding ecosystem.8 But 1 2 Plaintiff's claims and underlying theory of causation are not even loosely tethered to the contacts that allegedly exist between Royal Dutch Shell and the forum.
+Nowhere does the 3 4 complaint assert that Plaintiff's claimed injuries "would not have occurred 'but for' [Royal Dutch Shell]'s contacts with Washington" or the United States.
 Id.
-Dismissal is therefore required, as the court held in City of Oakland.
-See Order Granting Mot.
-Dismiss (Exh.
-A.).

-Indeed, some of the alleged contacts do not even concern fossil fuels, excluding any possibility that they are causally related to Plaintiff's claims.
-See, e.g., Compl. ¶ 75 (asserting that "Shell Oil Company, Shell Oil Company, LLC, and Shell Marine Products (US) Company[] are registered to do business in Washington and have an agent for service of process in Washington"); id. ¶ 76 (asserting that "Shell's website states that it 'has been a proud member of the Pacific Northwest community for over 60 years'").
-Rather than
+Dismissal is therefore 5 6 required.
+See City of Oakland, 2018 WL 3609055, at 3; Hodjera, 2017 WL 3262501, at 2.
+7 8 9 10 11 12 13 14 15 16 attempt to establish a "loose and spurious form of general jurisdiction."
+Bristol-Myers, 137 17 S. Ct. at 1781; see also American Nat'l Red Cross, 112 F.3d at 1051 (no specific jurisdiction 18 where defendant's forum contacts were "only peripherally" related to plaintiff's alleged 19 fuels that have been extracted from the earth), excluding any possibility that they are causally related to Plaintiff's claims.
+See, e.g., FAC ¶ 107 (asserting that certain "subsidiaries and agents" of Royal Dutch Shell "are registered to do business in Washington and have an agent for service of process in Washington"); id. ¶ 108 (asserting that "Shell's website states that it 'has been a proud member of the Pacific Northwest community for over 60 years'"); id. ¶ 114 (asserting that Shell has authorized the "use and display" of its "logos and trademarks in Washington"); id. ¶ 116 (asserting that "Shell had . . .
+488 million barrels of oil equivalent . . . proved undeveloped reserves" in the United States as of December 31, 2017).
+Rather than supporting the exercise of specific jurisdiction, such allegations are nothing more than a futile